pedersen-fisheries-lab/one-day-gam-workshop/syllabus.md

     -   what does the intercept mean?

-## 3. model checking and selection (follow-up on temperature, richness, and shrimp data sets)
+## 3. prediction, uncertainty, model checking, and selection

--   `gam.check` is yr pal
+-   using `predict` to calculate confidence intervals

-    -   4 plots
+-   posterior simulation

-    -   checking `k`
+-   `gam.check` for model checking
-    -   limitations with count data

 -   quantile residuals